status302/FontAwesomeKit.Swift/README.md

 #### Use `FontAwesomeKit.Swift` in Storyboard.
  1. Set Custom class to `FontAwesomeButton` or `FontAwesomeLabel`
- 2. Set Awesome Unicode String in Attributes inspector
+ 2. Set Awesome Unicode String in Attributes inspector, such as `f107` or `0xf107`
  // All awesome unicode --> http://fontawesome.io/cheatsheet/